 - For bed bug service work, work with companies who have experience in dealing with this challenging pest.

-- Consider an NPMA QualityPro company.
+- Consider a Certified NPMA QualityPro company.
 Visit www.npmaqualitypro.com for more information.

 - Ask friends and neighbors to recommend pest control companies they have used successfully and how satisfied they were with the service.